Media Relations:The Operations of the Islamic Resistance on ...

 Allah Almighty is Truthful

+- The Islamic Resistance fighters targeted at 1:15 p.m.
+“Zar’it” Barracks with appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted on Monday, January 1, 2024 at 3:00 pm the “Hadab Al-Bustan site” with appropriate weapons, achieving direct hits.
+- The Islamic Resistance fighters targeted at 1:15 p.m.
+“Jal al-Allam” Site with appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 3:50 a gathering of “Israeli” enemy soldiers at “Bayyad Blida” Site with a Burkan missile, scoring direct hits.

+- The Islamic Resistance fighters targeted at 3:40 a gathering of “Israeli” enemy soldiers in the vicinity of “Al-Malikiyya” site with a Burkan missile, scoring direct hits.

+- The Islamic Resistance fighters targeted at 4:00 p.m. a gathering of “Israeli” enemy soldiers in the vicinity of “Zebdine” Barracks in the occupied Lebanese Shebaa Farms with a Burkan missile, scoring a direct hit.

-- The Islamic Resistance fighters targeted on Monday, January 1, 2024 at 17:55 "Israeli" soldiers deployed in the vicinity of “Ya'ara” barracks with appropriate weapons.
-A Direct hit was scored.
+- The Islamic Resistance fighters targeted at 4:00 p.m. a gathering of “Israeli” enemy soldiers in the vicinity of “Ruwaisat al-Alam” Site in the occupied Lebanese Shebaa Farms with missiles, scoring a direct hit.

 Comments